 Let the meat come to room temp if you plan ahead before starting

 Preheat oven to 400 degrees convection (or 425 regular oven).
 Start with 1 1/2 thick filets about 8 oz each and trimmed well.
 Remove any silver skin.
 Season all sides with 7:2:2 season.
-If you don’t have that, use a mixture of 1 T kosher salt, 1 t course pepper and 1 t of granulated garlic powder. (see my post on making 7:2:2 HERE).
+If you don’t have that, use a mixture of 1 T kosher salt, 1 t coarse pepper and 1 t of granulated garlic powder.
+This makes too much so season to your taste and save the rest for later. (see my post on making 7:2:2 HERE).
 If you don’t have the granulated garlic powder then use regular or a clove of garlic.

 In an oven safe pan (I love my 10 inch cast iron) over medium high heat melt 1 T of butter or use oil.
+Some prefer an oil at this point due to lower smoke point of butter but I have never had a problem.
 When hot, sear both sides of the filets for 2-3 minutes.
 I start with “good side up” then sear, flip, sear and final flip before going to the oven.

 Transfer to your preheated oven.
 For medium-rare about 15 minutes to get an internal temp of about 145 .
 A little less or more depending on taste but use a thermometer to get what you want.
 Rare many be as little as 5 minutes so beware if you want rare.